Altona Pier Redevelopment

 - an accessible lower landing providing connection to the water for swimming and recreational boating

-- the pier head junction provides space for emergency vehicles to turn safely
+- a pier head junction which provides space for emergency vehicles to turn safely

 - space for fishing, boating and pedestrians

-Image - Schematic design of Altona Pier.
+Image - Render of Altona Pier.
 Flyover view from Altona Foreshore.

-Image - Schematic design of Altona Pier.
+Image - Render of Altona Pier.
 View towards Altona Foreshore.

-Image - Schematic design of Altona Pier.
-Outer pier and turning bay.
+Image -Render showing Altona Pier, outer pier and turning bay.

-Image - Schematic design of Altona Pier's accessible lower landing.
+Image - Render showing Altona Pier's accessible lower landing.

 Parks Victoria is the local port manager for Port Phillip, Western Port and Port Campbell.
 The three local ports combined receive approximately 80 million visits a year, and include 263,000 hectares of waterway, marine protected areas, channels, piers and jetties, moorings and aids to navigation.